-Seoul has been scrambling to respond since Monday, when Iran’s Islamic Revolution Guards Corps captured the oil tanker, the MT Hankuk Chemi, in the Persian Gulf, citing “environmental and chemical pollution concerns.”
-The vessel was carrying 7,200 tons of petrochemicals and had 20 crew members on board -- 11 from Myanmar, five Koreans, two Indonesians and two Vietnamese.
+Seoul has been scrambling to respond since Monday, when Iran’s Islamic Revolution Guards Corps seized the oil tanker MT Hankuk Chemi in the Persian Gulf, citing “environmental and chemical pollution concerns.”
+The vessel was carrying 7,200 tons of petrochemicals, according to Iranian authorities, and had 20 crew members on board -- 11 from Myanmar, five Koreans, two Indonesians and two Vietnamese.

-The seizure comes as Tehran is pressuring Korea to release $7 billion in Iranian money from oil sales kept in Korean banks due to sanctions on Iran reimposed by the Donald Trump administration in 2018, after Washington’s unilateral decision to withdraw from the 2015 nuclear accord.
+About $7 billion in Iranian money from oil sales are frozen in Korean banks due to sanctions reimposed on Iran by the Donald Trump administration in 2018, after Washington’s unilateral decision to withdraw from the 2015 nuclear accord.

 By Ahn Sung-mi (email@example.com